Learned Scalable Video Coding For Humans and Machines: Proposed Method

 \section{Proposed Method}

 In this section, we present our proposed scalable video coding system, which is composed of a base layer and an enhancement layer.
-We first present the problem statement in Section~\ref{sec:problem}.
+We first present an overview of the proposed codec in Section~\ref{sec:problem}.
 We then describe the structure of the base layer in Section~\ref{seq:base}, followed by the structure of the enhancement layer in Section~\ref{seq:enh}.
 The overall block diagram of the proposed system is depicted in Fig.~\ref{fig:flowchart}.